 Acknowledging these challenges, BC has proactively engaged in creating pathways to diversify the economy by providing educational opportunities aligned with the region's needs.
-This includes the recent introduction of two Bachelor of Science degrees and numerous noncredit career development/college preparation certificates in addition to many certificates and degrees.
+Examples include the recent introduction of two Bachelor of Science degrees, a Police Science Degree provisionally approved, numerous noncredit career development/college preparation certificates in addition to many certificates and degrees.